kirkshoop/async_scope/asyncscope.md

 ## `spawn()`

-This provides a way to start a sender that produces `void` and add to the count that `counting_scope` maintains of nested and spwned senders.
+This provides a way to start a sender that produces `void` and add to the count that `counting_scope` maintains of nested and spawned senders.
 This allocates, connects and starts the given sender.

 It would be good for the name to indicate that it is an expensive operation.